ajoslin/angular-promise-tracker/README.md

 ## Development

 * Install karma with `npm install -g karma` to run tests
+* Install dependencies, local and global, with `npm install && bower install`
 * Run `karma start` to start the test server and re-run tests on changes

 ## <a id="license"></a>License